Abandoned & Little-Known Airfields:

 as having 2 runways, with the longest being a 2,600' unpaved strip.

-A 1958 aerial view showed that the 2 small hangars remained on the southeast corner of the airfield,
+A 1958 aerial view showed that the 3 small hangars remained on the south end of Runway 36.

 The Aerodromes table on the 1964 Washington Sectional Chart (courtesy of John Voss)